Monstrous Collection of Cool Rules

 Services: When the ball is about to be served, any player may call "Service" and the server must automatically play the ball to them, unless they chose to overrule it, at which point no other player may call service on that serve.
 If multiple people attempt it, the first to call is given the honor.
 A player may also call "Service no overrules" which will force the server to play the ball to him.

 Sharking (Skunk, Sting, etc.): Aiming directly for any part of an opponent's body rather than playing it normally.
 If the sharker hits the opponent, the opponent is out.
-If the opponent dodges the ball, the sharker is usually out (because the ball did not bounce in his or her own square).
+If the opponent dodges the ball, the sharker is usually out (because the ball did not bounce in one's or one's own square).

 Slamming ‘‘(High Bounces, Treetops, Cherry Bombs, etc.): Hitting the ball in such a way that it bounces a considerable distance over the receiver's head.
 More than for being hard to receive, this move is often discouraged for risk of the ball becoming stuck on a roof, in a tree, etc. Defensive moves against slams, such as using one's body to stop the ball from flying out of bounds, are often given names themselves, such as "Tiananmen Square".